kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 +++
-This guide covers the installation of Minikube and Kubeflow in a single-node Ubuntu system.
+This guide covers the installation of Minikube and Kubeflow in a single-node Ubuntu system. minikube provides a single-node Kubernetes cluster, making it easy to learn and and develop for Kubernetes.
-Minikube provides a single node Kubernetes cluster that is good for development and testing purposes.

 The guide covers the following topics: